data-lessons/library-webscraping-DEPRECATED/_extras/xpath.md

 Using this syntax, XPath thus allows us to determine the exact _path_ to a node.

-> ## Select the "Introduction" title
+> ## Select the "Matching patterns" title
-> Write an XPath query that selects the "Introduction" title above and try running it in the console.
+> Write an XPath query that selects the "Matching patterns" title above and try running it in the console.
 >
 > Tip: if a query returns multiple elements, the syntax `element[1]` can be used.
 Note that
 > XPath uses one-based indexing, therefore the first element has index 1, the second has index 2 etc.